Missing information?

 Statement from Ira C. Eaker, Brig Gen:

-The plane was shot down by flak and broke up in the air north of Bergen-aan-Zee, Holland.
+The plane was shot down by flak and broke up in the air, north of Bergen-aan-Zee, the Netherlands.

-The first picture was taken in high school in 1933.
-The second picture shows his wife and daughter at the first anniversary of his death.
+One picture was taken in high school in 1933.
+Another picture shows his wife and daughter at the first anniversary of his death.

-Source of information: Raf Dyckmans, Astrid van Erp, Laura Phillips, Arie-Jan van Hees, www.abmc.gov, www.archives.gov - WWII Army Enlistment Records, www.wwiimemorial.com, www.usaafdata.com, www.fold3.com WWII European Theater Army Records / 1940 Census, www.ancestry.com - 1940 Census, Boston Traveler (September 24, 1942), The Los Angeles Times 4 June 1943
+Source of information: Raf Dyckmans, Laura Phillips, Arie-Jan van Hees, www.abmc.gov, www.archives.gov - WWII Army Enlistment Records, www.wwiimemorial.com, www.usaafdata.com, www.fold3.com - WWII European Theater Army Records, www.ancestry.com - 1940 Census, Boston Traveler - 24 September 1942, The Los Angeles Times - 4 June 1943